 2. Applying Them Topically

-A diluted carrier oil solution can be applied via a compress placed onto the skin or a gentle massage, or drops of oil added to warm water drawn for a bath.
+A diluted carrier oil solution can be applied via a compress placed onto the skin or a gentle massage, or by adding drops of oil to warm water drawn for a bath.

 3. Taking Them Internally